lukehsiao/git-stats/README.md

 </div>
 <br>

-Git Stats parses shortlog information to get stats about the files changed, additions, and deletions.
+Git Stats parses [shortlog](https://git-scm.com/docs/git-shortlog) information to get stats about the files changed, additions, and deletions.
 For example:

     $ git stats -r origin..HEAD
-     Author      Commits  Changed Files  Insertions  Deletions  Net Δ Luke Hsiao       30             50       +1324       -166  +1158
+      Author           Commits  Changed Files  Insertions  Deletions  Net Δ Luke Hsiao            55             95       +2395      -1052  +1343
+      dependabot[bot]       31             62        +203       -267    -64
+                Total       86            157       +2598      -1319  +1279

       Reviewer/Tester  Commits
       Luke Hsiao             1

 ## Install

 This is a glorified shell script.
 As such, it expects that you have `git` installed on your machine and in your `$PATH`.

 ### From crates.io